littleK0i/SnowDDL/README.md

 ## Mini-roadmap

 - ~~placeholders in YAML configs~~ (done)
+- ~~documentation for dynamic config generation in Python ("advanced mode")~~ (done)
+- video tutorials
 - full test coverage for all object types and transformations
-- documentation for dynamic config generation in Python ("advanced mode")
-- video tutorials

 ## Issues?
 Questions?
 Feedback?